 There is no time limit to the game.
 It ends when all challengers are tuckered out, or when they hear the cicadas calling everyone home for mealtime.

-Gracey has been knitting something special for her Gramps and today is the perfect day to give him her gift.
+Gracie has been knitting a special gift for her Gramps and today is the perfect day to give it to him.
 He has confided in her that his big old hind legs are always cold and his feet get itchy from a rash and he calls, “chilblains” She has just the thing… Jumping Leg Warmers!
 This way he can keep his legs warm so the rash will clear up and he’ll feel better.

 Gramps loves his new leg warmers.
 They’re the perfect size and knit with wool using all his favourite colours.
 He’s feeling better already.
 Even his cold doesn’t seem to be bothering him as much.
 The aches and pains are subsiding and he can breathe better through all his spiracles.
-What a thoughtful granddaughter Gracey is.
+What a thoughtful granddaughter he has.

 ( What colours do you think are Gramps favourites?
 Can you draw a picture of Gramps with his new Jumping Leg Warmers?)

 Now!
 Time to get those math equations figured out.
-Gracey pulls up a stool next to Gramps’ big old chair and together they tackle the hardest ones with Gramps explaining the bits that Gracey has difficulty with.
-Before too long, homework is complete and there’s time for another story before Gracie has to head home for dinner.
+Gracey pulls up a stool next to Gramps’ big old chair and together they tackle the hardest ones with Gramps explaining the bits that Gracie has difficulty with.
+Before too long, homework is complete and there is time for another story before Gracie has to head home for dinner.

 Until next time, here’s hoping your family is gathered around you at mealtime.